What is Colombia known for?

 On the other hand, the empanadas are small pies whose pastry is made of corn or wheat flour.
 They are usually fried and filled with a mix of meat or chicken, rice, peas, and even potato.

-Patacones are slices of fried mashed plantain that can be served on their own, with just a pinch of salt, or served with ‘queso costeño’ (ground, salted cheese) on top.
+Patacones are slices of fried mashed plantain that can be served on their own with just a pinch of salt or with ‘queso costeño’ (ground, salted cheese) on top.

 Colombia is known for its People